KL13NT/valbot/README.md

 > If you're running the development one instead, `valarium-bot-development` will be the one to be online.

-## How it all comes together
-- index.js initialises a Database instance and a ValClient instance, invoking `init` in the process.
-- ValClient invokes `login`
-- ValClient invokes `initLoaders`
-- initLoaders goes through `/loaders/index.js` and initialises every loader in that file, before invoking `load` to start them.
-- ValClient invokes `initListeners`
-- initListeners works like `initLoaders`, except it doesn't invoke a `load` method, but rather each listener invokes `init` once initialised.
-- Listener `init` attaches each listener to the respective event on ValClient.
-See [Listener.init:25](./src/Structures/Listener.js#L25).
-Now when a listened-to event happens, the respective listener will handle it.
-- If the `onMessage` event is emitted, some checks happen on it to make sure whether it's a command.
-If it's a command, the respective command is invoked as `commandName.init()` which in turn calls `commandName.run` if the passed `context` is appropriate and everything goes well.
-- Commands are loaded by reading all file names in `/src/commands`, formatting them, and then initialising each exported command-class until one is needed.
-- `MessageListener` handles command interpretation from messages and calls the respective command.

 # Development Environment
 This section describes the linters used, testing frameworks, and their configuration.